 Each contestant is responsible for paying a registration and application fee to join the pageant.

 There is a $100 Non Refundable Application fee to process your application on the website.
-If you are accepted as a 2018 contestant, you or your sponsor will need to pay a registration fee, which covers your participation in the pageant.
-Registration fee goes towards a number of items including production charges, printing, t-shirt, food, administrative fees, and labor costs.
-(5 nights of hotel accommodations are provided for out of town contestants therefore a discount is given for in town contestants)
+If you are accepted as a 2019 contestant, you or your sponsor will need to pay a registration fee, which covers your participation in the pageant.
+Registration fee goes towards a number of items including production charges, printing, food, administrative fees, and other costs.

 ** In 2017, we installed a new “transferable” application fee.
 What that means is that if you are applying now and don’t know the date of the pageant, once the date has been released and you find that the date conflicts with your schedule, you have the ability to “ROLL” your application to the following year.
 (Valid only until the release of the pageant date)

-*Most meals are also provided during pageant week for ALL contestants.
+*Most meals are provided during pageant week for ALL contestants.

 What else is covered during pageant week?